Skip to main content

 Also known as: bunt-run play

-A bunt and run sends a baserunner on the pitch while the batter is committed to bunting, forcing the defense to choose between fielding the bunt and covering the advancing runner.
+A bunt and run sends the baserunner on the pitch.
+At the same time, the batter is already committed.
+This forces the defence to choose between fielding the ball and covering the steal.

-Unlike a straight sacrifice bunt, where the runner reads the bunt before deciding to go, a bunt and run has the runner breaking automatically on the pitch — the batter must get the bunt down regardless of pitch location, because a missed bunt with the runner already moving risks an easy out or a pickoff at second.
+On a straight sacrifice the runner reads the ball before deciding to go.
+Here she breaks on its own on the pitch.
+As a result, the batter has to make contact regardless of location.
+This means a miss with the runner already moving invites an easy out or a pickoff at second.
 This shifts pressure onto the batter's execution and demands tighter coordination between runner and hitter than a standard sacrifice.

-The payoff is that the defense cannot wait to see the bunt before reacting to the runner, since the runner is already moving as the pitch arrives.
-A well-placed bunt on a bunt-and-run can turn what would be a routine sacrifice into a hit, because infielders are simultaneously covering the steal and charging the bunt, often leaving a gap.
-The risk is real, however: a bunt attempt that misses badly, pops up, or is taken can strand or even get out the moving runner.
+The payoff is that the defence cannot wait and see, because the runner is already moving as the pitch arrives.
+Placed well, the play turns a routine sacrifice into a hit.
+This is.
+This is because infielders covering the steal and charging at the same time tend to leave a gap between them.
+The risk is real, though: an attempt that misses badly, pops up, or is taken outright can strand or retire the moving runner.

 Beginner tip

-On a bunt-and-run call, remember the priority is putting the bat on the ball — a bunt anywhere fair is better than taking the pitch and stranding the runner.
+The priority is putting the bat on the ball — anywhere fair beats taking the pitch and stranding the runner.

-With a runner on first, the coach calls bunt and run — the runner breaks for second on the pitch, and the batter must bunt the ball regardless of location to protect her from being thrown out.
+With a runner on first, the coach puts it on.
+This means the runner breaks for second on the pitch.
+The batter has to make contact regardless of location to protect her.

 Why it matters

-A bunt and run forces the defense to solve two problems simultaneously, which is exactly why it can produce bigger gains than a straight sacrifice — but it also raises the cost of a batter's missed bunt.
-SwingVantage reviews bunt-down rate on bunt-and-run calls specifically, since the standard for success is stricter than on a regular sacrifice.
+Forcing the defence to solve two problems at once is exactly why it produces bigger gains than a straight sacrifice.
+This means and exactly why a missed attempt costs more.
+SwingVantage reviews contact rate on these calls in particular, since the standard for success is stricter than on a regular sacrifice.

 Common mistakes